 A: Sunbathing is never good for the skin.
-Bathing in the sun to clear breakouts can worsen breakouts and intensify your chances of long-term scarring and hyper pigmentation / dark spots.
-They may clear momentarily, due to a slight drying of the skin, however this is only temporary as the skin will produce more oil to compensate, possible leading to more breakouts later.
+Bathing in the sun to clear breakouts can worsen them and intensify your chances of long-term scarring and hyper pigmentation / dark spots.
+They may clear momentarily, due to a slight drying of the skin, however this is only temporary as the skin will produce more oil to compensate, possibly leading to further breakouts.

 AGEING OF THE SKIN

-A: 90% of skin ageing is completely within our control, so the appearance and signs of skin ageing can be minimised, and further skin ageing can be controlled.
-New scientific research has uncovered ingredients that work on a biochemical level to control skin ageing, minimising current signs of skin ageing and in some cases reverse both chronological and photo induced ageing.
+A: 90% of skin ageing is completely within our control, so the appearance and signs of ageing can be minimised and further skin ageing can be controlled.
+New scientific research has uncovered ingredients that work on a biochemical level to control it, minimising current signs of skin ageing and in some cases reverse both chronological and photo induced ageing.
 Some of these ingredients include antioxidant vitamins C and E, Glucosamine, peptides, Lactic Acid, Retinyl Palmitate, and of course, daily use of an SPF.
-Speak with your SKINICIAN professional skin therapist about a customised regime to help control the signs of skin ageing.
+Speak with your professional SKINICIAN therapist about a customised regime to help control the signs of skin ageing.

-A: Free radicals are responsible for skin ageing in the form of wrinkles, breakdown in collagen and elastin, and inflammation.
+A: Free radicals are responsible for skin ageing in the form of wrinkles, a breakdown in collagen, elastin and inflammation.

 Also known as Reactive Oxygen Species (ROS), free radicals are highly reactive, unstable molecules that attack and steal from stable molecules.

 Unstable means the free radicals don’t have an even number of electrons, and are constantly in search of an extra electron to steal to become stable.
 For every free radical that “steals” from a stable molecule, another free radical is formed, causing a cascade of free radical formations.